 How to reduce Search Lost IS (budget)

-How do you reduce impression share lost to budget?
+How do you reduce the impression share lost to budget?
 There are multiple ways:

 - Increase campaign budgets